 Diversity and Inclusion

-held in late October, 2017!
+Diversity in Psychology Program!
 See more information

-on our Diversity in Psychology Weekend page.
+on our Diversity in Psychology Program page.

 The University of Minnesota strives to advance research within topics focused on underrepresented minority groups in the behavioral sciences while providing a nurturing environment for students to explore and thrive in their areas of interest.
 The University of Minnesota values its diverse population and boasts an inclusive environment that fosters academic and personal growth.
 A fundamental goal of the University is to create a climate of equity and diversity to the benefit of all faculty, students, and staff.